jcustenborder/kafka-connect-redis/README.md

 ### Important

-This connector expects records from Kafka to have a key and value that are stored as bytes or a string.
-If your data is already in Kafka in the format that you want in Redis consider using the ByteArrayConverter or the StringConverter for this connector.
-Keep in this does not need to be configured in the worker properties and can be configured at the connector level.
-If your data is not sitting in Kafka in the format you wish to persist in Redis consider using a Single Message Transformation to convert the data to a byte or string representation before it is written to Redis.
+This connector expects records from Kafka to have a key and value that are stored as a map, bytes or a string.
+If your data is already in Kafka in the format that you want in Redis consider using the JsonConverter, ByteArrayConverter or the StringConverter for this connector.
+Keep in mind this does not need to be configured in the worker properties and can be configured at the connector level.
+If your data is not sitting in Kafka in the format you wish to persist in Redis consider using a Single Message Transformation to convert the data to a map, byte or string representation before it is written to Redis.
 ### Note

 This connector supports deletes.
 If the record stored in Kafka has a null value, this connector will send a delete with the corresponding key to Redis.